CharmAIOS/CharmOS/README.md

-Charm is an open-source modular AI operating system that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and SaaS platforms — all through a single unified API and plugin-based architecture, without worrying about low-level execution orchestration or integration complexity.
+Charm is an open-source modular AI operating system that enables developers to compose, deploy, and scale AI applications across models, tools, frameworks, and SaaS platforms — all through a single unified API and plugin-based architecture, without worrying about low-level execution or integration complexity.

 ---